 Your check should look similar to this when it is completed:

 There are three more pieces of information that you should be aware of when it comes to the format of a check.

 This is specific to your banking institution and is found on the bottom left of the check.
-This is also used for when you give your employer information to receive direct deposit as well as setting up automatic payments.
+It is also used when you give your employer information to receive direct deposit as well as setting up automatic payments.

 This is self-explanatory, however, just know that you can find this number directly to the right of your routing number.

 Your checkbook is set up in a numerical sequence, so if you write a lot of checks over the years, it makes it easier to go back and confirm payments and ‘check’ disputes.